9 mill properties for sale in France

 Archant

-Have you ever dreamed of buying a watermill in France, setting it up as a gîte business, private self-sufficient home or even a dream wedding venue?
-Here are some mill properties in Nouvelle-Aquitaine, Normandy and the Loire Valley for every budget
+Have you ever dreamed of buying a derelict or renovated watermill in France, setting it up as a gîte business, private self-sufficient home or even a dream wedding venue?
+Here are some mill properties in Nouvelle-Aquitaine, Normandy,and the Loire Valley for every budget

 This lovely old 6-bedroom, 5-bathroom water mill with riverside garden is located near the attractive medieval city of Domfront on the Orne and Mayenne border in Normandy.
 The property has been renovated over recent years and has provided the current owners with a good letting income.
 It’s just over an hour from the port of Caen.